 We come by our beauty naturally with BIG mountains – the Canadian Rockies, Purcells, Selkirks and the Monashees and vast valleys in-between these ancient mountain ranges.

 Whether you stay for just one night (or a week) on a Kootenay road trip — you can literally begin exploring “out your back door” during your stay.
-Breathtaking views can be experienced by your entire family.
-Here are some of the most iconic, photogenic spots (that are easily accessible) in the Kootenays.
+Breathtaking views can easily be experienced by all.

 The Dove Hill trail-head can be accessed from the Castlegar Golf Course Road, just past the Golf Course fence gate.
 The trail ascends up the west and south faces of Dove Hill.
 There are several benches along the way for you to stop and rest.
 Near the top of the hill, the trail splits in two directions, leading to two separate viewpoints (Dove Hill & Surrey Hill).